China Unveils New Rules to Crack Down on “Malicious Entities” Complying with Foreign Extraterritorial Sanctions

 The Regulation marks a significant upgrade from the 2021 blocking rules, which were ministerial-level measures.
 As a State Council administrative regulation, it carries higher legal authority.
 It also introduces a key doctrinal shift by explicitly asserting China’s right to exercise extraterritorial jurisdiction over conduct with a sufficient nexus to China, moving beyond defensive blocking toward an affirmative jurisdictional claim.

-Since 2020, China has gradually built a layered legal framework to respond to foreign extraterritorial measures, including the 2020 rules on the Unreliable Entity List, the 2021 blocking rules, the 2021 Anti-Foreign Sanctions Law, and the 2023 Foreign Relations Law.
+Since 2020, China has gradually built a layered legal framework to respond to foreign extraterritorial measures, including the 2020 rules on the Malicious Entity List, the 2021 blocking rules, the 2021 Anti-Foreign Sanctions Law, and the 2023 Foreign Relations Law.
 This Regulation fills an important gap at the administrative level and completes a more coherent system.

 From a comparative perspective, similar mechanisms exist elsewhere.
 The European Union, for instance, adopted its Blocking Statute (Regulation No. 2271/96) as early as 1996 to counter U.S. sanctions.
-However, China’s approach goes further by introducing proactive tools such as the Unreliable Entity List, making it more assertive than the EU’s largely defensive model.
+However, China’s approach goes further by introducing proactive tools such as the Malicious Entity List, making it more assertive than the EU’s largely defensive model.

 If strictly enforced, the Regulation may place companies operating in China—including multinational corporations and their Chinese subsidiaries—in situations of conflicting legal obligations.
 Where such conflicts cannot be reconciled, firms may be forced to assess which jurisdiction poses greater regulatory risk, significantly affecting compliance strategies.